-1. The amount of urgent need activities \$0.00 2.
-The estimated percentage of CDBG funds that will be used for activities that benefit persons of low and moderate income 80%
+1. The amount of urgent need activities \$0 2.
+The estimated percentage of CDBG funds that will be used for activities 80% that benefit persons of low- and moderate-income 3.
+Overall Benefit: A consecutive period used to determine overall benefit of 2022, 2023, CDBG funds to benefit persons of low- and moderate-income.
+2024